jeertmans/extending-jax/README.md

 ## Building

-To build this project, you need Rust and uv (or any Python project builder).
+To build this project, you need Rust and uv (or any Python project manager).

 ```bash
 cargo check  # To check that it compiles (you might need to activate local venv)